rbbb/marytts-lang-ja/README.md

-marytts-lang-ko
+marytts-lang-ja
 ===============

-Initial support for Korean text to speech
+Initial support for Japanese text to speech

 Supports the following:
 - allophones (phonemes) for Japanese